-The prophet Habakkuk wondered if God really loved the nation of Judah where the powerful were deeply involved in sin and corruption.
+The prophet Habakkuk wondered whether God really loved the nation of Judah where the powerful were deeply involved in sin and corruption.
 They were oppressing the poor and powerless and God seemed to be doing nothing about it.
-In Habakkuk 1:2, Habakkuk asked the following of the Lord: “How long, O LORD, will I call for help, and You will not hear?“
+In Habakkuk 1:2, Habakkuk asked the following of the Lord: “How long, O LORD, will I call for help, and You will not hear?”

 At some point in our life we may have asked the same question.
-God did answer Habakkuk but it was not the answer he expected.
+God did answer Habakkuk, but it was not the answer he expected.
 God’s solution to the sin of Judah was to have them invaded by the ruthless Babylonians.
-Habakkuk complained saying that was overkill but God assured Habakkuk that He would also deal with the Babylonians (Habakkuk 1:12–2:20).
+Habakkuk complained saying that was overkill, but God assured Habakkuk that He would also deal with the Babylonians (Habakkuk 1:12–2:20).
 In the end Habakkuk acknowledged that God is sovereign.
 He is good and whatever happens we can trust in Him:

 “Though the fig tree does not bud and there are no grapes on the vines, though the olive crop fails and the fields produce no food, though there are no sheep in the pen and no cattle in the stalls, yet I will rejoice in the Lord, I will be joyful in God my Savior.
-The Sovereign Lord is my strength; he makes my feet like the feet of a deer, he enables me to tread on the heights.”
-(Habakkuk 3:17-19)
+The Sovereign Lord is my strength; he makes my feet like the feet of a deer, he enables me to tread on the heights” (Habakkuk 3:17-19).

 The ways God answers prayer

 It is generally accepted that there are three ways God answers prayer: ‘Yes’, ‘No’ and ‘Wait’.